 Sentara extends its reach into the community, where life happens.
 Sentara brings prevention, hope, inspiration, and support to our local community where Sentara is working to reduce cancer's impact.
-The cancer educators implement programs focused on cancer prevention and detection and provide community outreach by hosting and attending screening and education events.
+Cancer educators implement programs focused on cancer prevention and detection, and provide community outreach by hosting and attending screening and education events.
 In 2021, more than 3,000 individuals participated in community events.

 Sentara is continuing to build the "Living Beyond Cancer" survivorship program to enhance patients' wellbeing and long-term health.
-This is accomplished through cancer support groups and various education programs on nutrition, physical therapy, and exercise through the Wellness Beyond Cancer program, a free six-week holistic health program aimed to address the physical and mental health needs of individuals to provide a sense of peace and balance throughout their journey to wellness.
-The program includes meditation, yoga and overall fitness.
+This is accomplished through cancer support groups and various education programs on nutrition, physical therapy, and exercise through the Wellness Beyond Cancer program, a free six-week holistic health, meditation, yoga, and fitness program for cancer patients aimed to address the needs of the entire individual.
+This program is designed to strengthen individuals physically and mentally, and provide a sense of peace and balance throughout their journey to wellness.
 Local cancer screening events for oral, head and neck cancers, FIT testing for colorectal cancer, breast cancer mammography screening and skin cancer screening events are offered around the Hampton Roads area.

-In 2022, Sentara plans to continue to remove barriers to wellness for uninsured or underinsured women for mammography, including supplementing traditional measures, such as its mobile mammography van, with more targeted efforts to reach underserved communities, including connecting with faith leaders, providing transportation for those who need it and building trust with patients.
+In 2022, Sentara plans to continue to remove barriers to wellness faced by uninsured or underinsured women for mammography, including supplementing traditional measures, such as its mobile mammography van, with more targeted efforts to reach underserved communities, including connecting with faith leaders, providing transportation for those who need it and building trust with patients.
 New and exciting opportunities await cancer patients in the Hampton Roads area with the opening of the Carrillo Kern Center for Integrative Therapies at the Sentara Brock Cancer Center in Norfolk.
-It is another way we are working to fulfill our promise to ensure all patients and families have the mind, body and spiritual support they need throughout their cancer journey.
-Services such as acupuncture, integrative nutrition, yoga, meditation, reiki, and garden therapy will be offered to the community.
-Additionally, cancer screenings will continue to be offered throughout the community in collaboration with community partners, to continue to bring cancer education and preventative services to the historically underserved.
+It is another way we are working to fulfill our promise to ensure all patients and families have the mind, body, and spiritual support they need throughout their cancer journey.
+Services such as acupuncture, integrative nutrition, yoga, meditation, reiki and garden therapy will be offered to the community.
+Additionally, cancer screenings will continue to be offered throughout the community, in collaboration with community partners, to continue to bring cancer education and preventative services to the historically underserved.